 show crypto ipsec sa

-Combined / Summary
+Combined / Session Summary (ASA specific)

 show vpn-sessiondb l2l show vpn-sessiondb detail l2l